dx7er/dx7er.github.io/README.md

 ##  Overview

-This repository powers the personal website of **Syed Saqlain (dx7er)** an OSINT Expert, Ethical Hacker, and Penetration Tester based in Rawalpindi, Pakistan.
-It hosts your portfolio, write-ups, and project showcases built with a static site generator (e.g., Jekyll, Hugo, plain HTML/CSS).
+This repository hosts my portfolio, write-ups, and project showcases built with a static site generator (e.g., Jekyll, Hugo, plain HTML/CSS).

 ##  Built With